Vaginal Complaints

 The pH value of the vagina changes to a less acidic range of 6.0 to 8.0, and there is a shift in the vaginal flora towards more coliform bacteria.

-What is vaginal thinning (vaginal dystrophy)?
+What is vaginal wasting (vaginal dystrophy)?

 Hormonal change as a trigger?